An SEO press release often ranks well quickly for reputation management purposes, but sometimes ...

-In Google's perfect world, all links would be earned and organic.
-In our actual world, the rules are a bit different
+In Google's ideal world, all links would be earned and organic.

 It takes a focused approach to spread links to your page across the web.
 Companies that engage in long-term search engine promotion tend to be the long-term winners.
 Building a comprehensive network of links to your site from other reputable pages is a great way to increase your SEO, and by extension, your reputation and sales.